Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks

 \subsection{Sub-Connected Hybrid Beamforming}

-We design the analog beamforming at each THz AP to increase effective data gain of cluster heads, and design the digital beamforming for suppressing residual inter-cluster interference that is not mitigated by RISs based on zero-forcing (ZF).
+We design the analog beamforming at each AP to increase effective data gain of each cluster, and design the digital beamforming for suppressing residual inter-cluster interference that is not mitigated by RISs based on zero-forcing (ZF).

 The analog beamforming matrix with the sub-connected structure can be formulated as